 If the seller owns the car outright, and no one else has an interest in it, the seller is said to have clear title to the car.

 The VSR at VicRoads records details of security interests against motor vehicles (including those recorded by VicRoads as written-off vehicles), and it indicates whether or not there is a security interest over the car.

 The CSA orders the priorities of the person possessing the car and of any people who have security interests.
-The VSR lets you see who, apart from the seller, has a claim over the car which must be satisfied before you can obtain clear title to it.
+The VSR lets you see who, apart from the seller, has a claim over the car that must be satisfied before you can obtain clear title to it.

 A purchaser will normally obtain clear title to a car unless a security interest (held, for example, by a bank or finance company) is registered on the VSR.
 If that interest is registered, then the purchaser’s title will be subject to the priority of the registered security interest.
 Consequently, if you are buying a used car privately, you must inspect the VSR, otherwise you risk losing the car.

 If you know or suspect that the car is not registered in Victoria but in another state or territory, you should check the VSR in the appropriate state or territory.
 You can search the NSW, Qld, SA, ACT and NT registers through the Victorian VSR by calling VicRoads on 13 11 71, or check online at the VicRoads website at www.vicroads.vic.gov.au.